google/or-tools/ortools/sat/doc/solver.md

 ### C++ code

-To search for all solution, a parameter of the sat solver must be changed.
+To search for all solutions, a parameter of the SAT solver must be changed.

 ```cpp
 #include "ortools/sat/cp_model.pb.h"